BoSarAgency/BosarChatAPI/src/email/README.md

 # Email Service Module

-This module provides email functionality using Postmark for the ACQG API.
+This module provides email functionality using Postmark for the BoSar API.

 ## Features